 Zelle Alternatives for Canadians

-If you are based in Canada and looking to send money to a fellow Canadian then Interac e-Transfer is probably the best option in terms of cost (likely free), security, and transfer speed.
+If you are based in Canada and looking to send money to a fellow Canadian then the Wealthsimple Cash App is probably the best option in terms of cost, security, and transfer speed.

 What Is Zelle?